EphPod

 ephPod (pronounced eef-Pod) was a freeware program for Microsoft Windows that managed the interaction between Apple Computer's iPod digital audio player and the computer.
 It is no longer actively developed.

+As of September 2025, the website is no longer online.

 The EphPod Web site does not recommend EphPod software for iPhone, iPod and iPad models released after 2006.
-The download page is kept up-to-date and has iPad, iPod Touch and iPhone tools to transfer iPhone music to iTunes and to copy music from PC to iPhone, even for the latest iTunes and iOS versions.